-HMI Interaction Designer
+HMI Interaction Designer - Instrument Clusters

 My first dive into pure product design, as an Interaction Design for Human-Machine Interfaces (HMI) at GM I am responsible for creating and defining the content and behavior for a specific family of reconfigurable instrument clusters.
 Through the creation of a Form & Behavior Specification (F&BS) document I outline the features to be included in a vehicles cluster, as well as how the driver is intended to interact with those features.
 The results of user studies and usability testing of prototype designs are used to inform the creation of the F&BS as well as the exploration of best practices from both competitor research and 1st hand experience.
-All wireframes and documentation is proprietary and protected by GM and therefore not able to be shared for portfolio purposes.

 Senior Usability Auditor

 As a Usability Auditor at Foresee Results, I was responsible for conducting Usability Audit Reviews (UARs) on our clients' websites.
 This process involved applying proprietary web heuristics (best practices), prioritizing the most critical issues that arose from the audit, compiling a detailed report of the results (usually 60 - 70 slides), making recommendations for improvement, and finally presenting those results to the client (from programmers to CEOs) during an hour long session.

 While at Foresee Results, I was promoted to Senior Usability Auditor after one year, a process that normally requires two years of employment.
 I was entrusted with high-profile accounts, received company-wide recognition for my work, mentored new employees, managed large-scale projects, and lead internal research initiatives.